WORLDCOMP'12 Featured Tutorial: Prof. H. J. Siegel

 Colorado State University, Fort Collins, Colorado, USA

-In heterogeneous parallel and distributed computing environments, a network of different machines is interconnected and provides a variety of computational capabilities.
-These capabilities can be used to execute a collection of different types of applications, each of which may consist of multiple tasks, where the tasks have diverse computational requirements.
-The execution times of a task may vary from one machine to the next, and tasks must share the computing and communication resources of the system.
+In heterogeneous parallel and distributed computing environments, a collection of different machines is interconnected and provides a variety of computational capabilities.
+These capabilities can be used to execute a workload composed of different types of applications, each of which may consist of multiple tasks, where the tasks have diverse computational requirements.
+The execution time of a task on a machine is based on how the task’s computational requirements interact with the machine’s capabilities.
+Thus, a task’s execution time may vary from one machine to the next, and just because some machine A is faster than some machine B for task 1 does not mean it will be faster for task 2.
 Furthermore, there can be inter-task data dependencies.
+Tasks must share the computing and communication resources of the system.

-The tutorial material is applicable to various types of heterogeneous computing and communication environments, including parallel, distributed, cluster, grid, Internet, embedded, and wireless.
-Furthermore, the robustness models, concepts, and metrics presented are generally applicable to design problems throughout various scientific and engineering fields.
+The tutorial material is applicable to various types of heterogeneous computing and communication environments, including parallel, distributed, cluster, grid, Internet, cloud, embedded, multicore, content distribution networks, wireless networks, and sensor networks.
+Furthermore, the robustness model, concepts, and metrics presented are generally applicable to resource allocation problems throughout various fields, such as smart grids and search and rescue operations.

 This course will enable you to:

-- Design and use robustness metrics to quantify the robustness of a particular resource allocation for a given computational environment
+- develop and use robustness metrics to quantify the robustness of a particular resource allocation for a given computational environment

-- Incorporate robustness into the design of both static (off-line) and dynamic (on-line) resource allocation heuristics
+- design resource allocation heuristics that incorporate robustness, for both static (off-line) and dynamic (on-line) environments

-This course is intended for faculty, engineers, scientists, and graduate students who want to learn about how to define, model, and quantify robustness when designing and using heterogeneous suites of computers (including clusters and certain types of grids) to execute applications in a way that will optimize some performance criterion.
+This course is intended for faculty, engineers, scientists, and graduate students who want to learn how to define, model, and quantify robustness when designing and using heterogeneous suites of computers (including clusters and clouds) to execute applications in a way that will optimize some performance criterion.

 Professor H. J. Siegel